-The UF VETS team is capable of performing field assessments, small animal disaster response (to include decon, triage, patient care, and sheltering), and large animal technical rescue.
+The UF VETS team is capable of performing field assessments, small animal disaster response (to include decon, triage, patient care, and sheltering), and animal technical rescue (both large and small).
 If you are interested in coordinating a training program/exercise in your community, please contact John Haven at 352-294-4254.

 The team conducts at least one full scale animal disaster response event each year with various SART partners in different locations around the state.
-The team conducts various large animal training exercises at the college throughout the year to maintain proficiency and is available to assist local fire/rescue efforts 24/7.
-Team members have completed various rescue courses, including TLAER Inc., Wright Rescue Operations Level and Technician Level Structural Rope Rescue.
+The team conducts various animal technical rescue training exercises at the college throughout the year to maintain proficiency and is available to assist local fire/rescue/sheriff efforts 24/7.
+Team members have completed various rescue courses, including TLAER Inc., Large Animal Technical Rescue, Wright Rescue Rope Rescue Instructor II, Confined Space Technician and Swiftwater Rescue Technician.
 The team provides labs/training to the AAEP’s student chapter and to the student Public Health and Service Club at UF.
 It also assists in conducting disease outbreak exercises with various courses.